Mangoo-Framework/Mangoo-Framework.github.io/docs/index.md

 features:
   - icon: 🥭
     title: Mango
-    details: The Framework most useful and easy to use!
+    details: The Framework most useful and easy to use for all developers!
   - icon: 🚀
     title: 100% Optimized
     details: Optimized to make your game the less laggy possible.